Mini Gugelhupf cake as a bite-sized dessert. Those are easy to make and oh so good.

 - 4 Egg whites

-- In a mixing bowl add the soft butter, egg yolks, lemon zest, Vanilla, White flour and Cornstarch.
+- Prepare mass number 1.
+In a mixing bowl add the soft butter, egg yolks, lemon zest, vanilla, all purpose flour and Cornstarch.
 Mix it all well!

-- In another bowl beat the egg whites with the sugar stiff.
+- Prepare mass number 2.
+In another bowl beat the egg whites with the sugar stiff.

-- Add first ⅓ of the stiff egg whites to the butter-flour mixture and fold it carefully in so that the airiness remains.
-Continue to add in the rest of the egg whites and carefully mix it in so that all ingredients are well incorporated.
+- Add 1/3 of the stiff egg whites (mass nr1.) to the butter-flour mixture (mass nr2) and fold it carefully in so that the airiness remains.
+Continue to add in the rest of the stiff snow whites and carefully fold it in so that all ingredients are well incorporated.

 - Butter your molds and dust them with flour.
 If you use Silicon molds as I did, you won’t need to grease them.

-- Bake your mini Gugelhupf for about 35 minutes at 180 Celcius or until the pastry is properly baked and not raw.
+- Bake your mini Gugelhupf for about 35 minutes at 350° Fahrenheit/ 180° Celsius or until the pastry is properly baked and not raw.

 The event is being hosted by Kim of Cravings of a Lunatic and Jen of Juanita’s Cocina.
 They teamed up with their blogger friends to help raise awareness and support for Cancer and Hospice today in memory of Kim’s dad.
 We encourage everyone to read the posts and share their own experiences with cancer.
 We also would like to encourage everyone to donate to the Canadian Cancer Society, the American Cancer Society and also to the Canadian Hospice Palliative Care Association.
 Hospice was a key element during Kim’s father’s battle with cancer.
 They made it possible for Kim to care for him at home.
 So please show your support and donate if you can.
 You can also contact your local Hospice and donate directly to them if you wish.
 A little goes a long way!